sbb-design-systems/lyne-components/CODING_STANDARDS.md

 }
 ```

-#### Inheritance

-Inheritance cannot be used for components, as Stencil.js does not allow it.

 #### Prefer for-of instead of forEach

 Prefer usage of `for (... of ...)` instead of forEach, as it is slightly more performant.